In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 2 Center for Disease Control, Frequently Asked Questions about Estimated Flu Burden.
 "How many adults die from flu each year?: Flu deaths in adults are not nationally notifiable.
 In order to monitor influenza related deaths in all age groups, CDC tracks pneumonia and influenza (P&I)–attributed deaths through the National Center for Health Statistics (NCHS) Mortality Reporting System.
 This system tracks the proportion of death certificates processed that list pneumonia or influenza as the underlying or contributing cause of death.
 This system provides an overall indication of whether flu-associated deaths are elevated, but does not provide an exact number of how many people died from flu.
 As it does for the numbers of flu cases, doctor’s visits and hospitalizations, CDC also estimates deaths in the United States using mathematical modeling.
 CDC estimates that from 2010-2011 to 2017-2018, influenza-associated deaths in the United States ranged from a low of 12,000 (during 2011-2012) to a high of 79,000 (during 2017-2018).
 The model used to estimate flu-associated deaths uses a ratio of deaths-to-hospitalizations in order to estimate the total flu-related deaths during a season."
 The site offers links for those wanting more detail.

 Two months ago, the New York Times uncritically ran an article claiming billionaires pay lower tax rates than the bottom half of American earners.
 (I see this and related pieces circulated by my progressive friends.)
-The unsubstantiated and yet to be reviewed data came from economists Emmanuel Saez and Gabriel Zucman, a tease to promote their soon to be released book.
+The unsubstantiated and yet-to-be-reviewed data came from economists Emmanuel Saez and Gabriel Zucman, a tease to promote their soon-to-be-released book.
 Their claim is contrary to other economic entities that monitor and study taxation.
 Once the book was released, the methodology became public.
-The methodology conflicts with the methodology they used themselves just a couple of years ago in peer-reviewed research.
+The methodology conflicts with the methodology they used just a few years ago in peer-reviewed research.

-I am not a tax expert but I have tried to follow the discussion.
-Econofact gives one of the best brief summaries on the claim.
+I am not a tax expert, but I have tried to follow the discussion.
+Econofact gives one of the best summaries of the claim.
 (Are Taxes (And Also Spending) Progressive?)
 A couple of observations:

 “In their book, Saez and Zucman reach conclusions that are at odds with a variety of previous studies. … What explains the difference?
 Relative to previous estimates, the current choices and assumptions made by Saez and Zucman generate higher estimates of income among high-income households, and of taxes on low-income households.”